You are currently on Hearing Direct UK

-This entry was posted on 8th October 2017 by Gary.
+This entry was posted on 8th October 2017 by Stuart Cantebury.

 NHS hearing aids are an alternative to buying a device from a high street name in the UK.

 NHS hearing aids are a popular topic and not many days pass without a customer asking about them.
-We thought it may be interesting, therefore, to describe the process and principles that apply to obtaining a hearing aid from the NHS.
+We thought it may be interesting to describe the process that applies when obtaining a hearing aid from the NHS.